FiendFyre5/cse110Page/index.md

     * Oct 2020 - June 2020
     **Undergraduate Researcher with ERSP**
     * Advisors: **Professor Niema Moshiri** *
-     -Topic: Scalable tools for studying viral evolution and epidemiology -Taking advantage of the transmission history of viruses like SARS-CoV-2 and HIV which strongly influences genomic sequences of the viral smaple collected from patients.
+      - Topic: Scalable tools for studying viral evolution and epidemiology
+      - Taking advantage of the transmission history of viruses like SARS-CoV-2 and HIV which strongly influences genomic sequences of the viral smaple collected from patients.
-     -Using these dependencies to somehow infer properties of a real epidemic using only virus sequences.
+      - Using these dependencies to somehow infer properties of a real epidemic using only virus sequences.
-     -The goal of this project is to develop and use tools for studying viral evolution and tranmission from viral sequences collected from patients.
+      - The goal of this project is to develop and use tools for studying viral evolution and tranmission from viral sequences collected from patients.

 In the words of Itadori Yuji's Grandpa:
 >It doesn't have to be everyone, just help the people around you,